-P\_value is the probability that values are even more extreme or more in the tail than our test statistic.
-A small P\_values leads to a rejection of the null hypothesis ($H_{0}$) because the test statistic ($D_{m}$) is already extreme.
-We reject the hypothesis if the P\_value is less than our level of significance, which we take to be equal to 0.05.\\
+A p-value is defined as the probability that values are even more extreme or more in the tail than our test statistic.
+A small p-value leads to a rejection of the null hypothesis, $H_{0}$, because the test statistic, $D_{m}$, is already extreme.
+We reject the hypothesis if the p-value is less than our level of significance, which we take to be equal to 0.05.\\